 “We want to lead the way we power the future,” Burke said.
 “We do that by being collaborative with our customers and looking for solutions that are in the best interests of all those we serve, now and in the future.”

 That’s how Rate 261M – an extension of Rate 261 for large-power, high voltage-transmission-level customers – was developed.

 Public power model afforded flexibility

-“We have recognized the need to continue to evolve our rate offerings to attract new companies and assist with current companies’ expansions,” said Tim O’Brien, manager of Economic Development for OPPD.
+“We recognized the need to continue to evolve our rate offerings to attract new companies and assist with current companies’ expansions,” said Tim O’Brien, manager of Economic Development for OPPD.
 “And we were able to create a new plan, within a rate framework we already had to support this trend.”

 Burke added, “The public power model enables us to be agile and customer-focused, so we were able to respond quickly with a workable solution, not only for Facebook, but for future economic development projects that would benefit our service territory.”

-Qualification for Rate 261M
+Qualifying for Rate 261M

 A customer also needs to own or acquire its own substation.

 OPPD will be a fully integrated service partner, managing the process and providing service for customers who qualify for this rate.